Part of a lab experiment?

 Calhoun conducted studies where the size of the living space for the rodents remained the same as their population increased.
 At first, there was little change.
 Then, as population increased, behavior in some of the rodents became violent.

-Now, what does this part of Calhoun’s work have to do with anything in today’s society?
+So what does this part of Calhoun’s work have to do with anything in today’s society?
 Well, we couldn’t help but think of the incidents of airliner rage that have occurred in the United States in the past couple of years.

 As the airlines cram more and more seats into airplanes, passengers are getting angrier and angrier.
 Not unlike Calhoun’s lab animals.